Adam (1992 film): Availability

 The film was released on DVD in 2000 as part of a Creature Comforts collection alongside Wat's Pig (nominated for the same category at the 1996 Academy Awards) and Not Without My Handbag.
+It was also available on the Aardman Classics DVD and currently the Aardman YouTube channel.

 Preservation

 Adam was preserved by the Academy Film Archive in 2013.

 Awards and nominations

 This is a list of awards and nominations of Adam: